 I wondered what he thought about me not acknowledging him.
-Did he notice it?
+Did he notice?
 How could he not?
 Was that why he had hung around so long — just out of curiosity?
 Or had he sussed me out and was simply being cool with it?
-It didn’t matter, I decided.

 After he’d gotten a ways down the beach, I called out, “Hey, Tony!”

 He turned, squinting.
-I noticed for the first time that he was in very good shape.
+I noticed he was in very good shape.

 “Thank you,” he replied politely.
 “That’s very nice of you to say.”

 He walked off.
 Very nice indeed.
-Soon he’d shrunk down to a dot again and was gone.
+Soon he’d shrunk down to a dot and was gone.

 But those were perfunctory Hollywood hellos, hovering up at the surface.
 This was different.
 I had never been on a level playing field with one of them.
 Mano a mano.

 Soon I was speeding down Pacific Coast Highway toward Santa Monica.
 When I arrived at the Westside Pavillion eatery, Meghan was sitting at a table over by the railing.
-She smiled and ran over, and being a kid, didn’t wonder or ask how my afternoon was or what I did.
+She smiled and ran over, and being a kid, didn’t wonder or ask how my afternoon was or what I might have done.